 - Explore how to use theory of change to learn and adapt: challenging our initial assumptions; setting up a framework for ongoing reflection about whether activities are working as planned and how they can be improved.

-This workshop is aimed at organisations with a social mission who want to tackle large and complex social issues and are seeking to understand how they can use theory of change in their work.
+This workshop is aimed at organisations and people with a social mission who want to tackle large and complex social issues and are seeking to understand how they can use theory of change in their work.
 The workshop does not require pre-existing knowledge of theory of change or systems change methodologies.

 Meet your trainers